12 April 2021

 You may be fined if you do not wear a face covering where required.
 The police have powers to issue a £200 fine for a first offence (reduced to £100 if paid within 14 days.
 For repeat offences, the fine will double up to a maximum of £6,400.
 There is no early payment discount for repeat offence fines.

 Those exempt from wearing a face covering include children under the age of 11, those unable to wear a face covering due to a disability or impairment, or you are communicating who relies on lip reading.
 For safety reasons, children under the age of three should not wear face coverings.
-For the full list of exemptions, visit https://www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own/face-coverings-when-to-wear-one-and-how-to-make-your-own
+You can find the full list of exemptions here.

 A face covering is not the same as the surgical masks used as part of personal protective equipment by healthcare and other workers.
 These need to be reserved for those who need them to protect against risks in their workplace such as health and care workers.